Anti-Serenity

 As a historian and participant in occult and esoteric movements, I never dodge the all-important question: does it work?
 Well, I have provided background and tools.
 Never permit past convention to curb current experiment.
 If your spiritual journey involves a relationship to some personified energy, from whatever time, place, or culture, I offer this observation: It could be that deity does not afford you favors but grants you the strength to attain favors.
 Or favors themselves may also come.
 Are you prepared for them?
 I prescribe no medicine I have not taken myself.

-Allow me a tangent: It seems to me that art is expression that plants new ideas in the viewer.
-I was inspired this way by witnessing a production of Japanese underground theater maestro Shuji Terayamaβs play Duke Bluebeardβs Castle at the Japan Society in New York the night before recording the audio editon of this book.
+Allow me a tangent: It seems to me that art is expression that plants new ideas in its witness.
+I was inspired this way seeing a production of Japanese underground theater maestro Shuji Terayama’s play Duke Bluebeard’s Castle at the Japan Society in New York.
 (I have also experienced this with the work of musical expressionist Geneva Jacuzzi.)
-As I viewed Terayamaβs play, I realized how to end this chapterβwith a prayer of salutation for any who wish to use it.
+As I viewed Terayama’s play, I realized how to end this essay—with a prayer of salutation for any who wish to use it.
 This address can precede your petition:

 God of Wishes Fulfilled